The chart below details where each bag stands in relation to the Nemo Salsa 30

-Our testers loved the oversized draft collar featured on the Nemo Salsa 30, which performed an excellent job at keeping the warm air in and the cold air out, but was also pleasant to "tuck yourself in" as if tucking yourself into to a bed.
+Our testers loved the oversized draft collar featured on the Salsa 30, which performed an excellent job at keeping the warm air in and the cold air out, but was also pleasant to "tuck yourself in", as if tucking yourself into to a bed.
 Some of our testers were concerned that they wouldn't like the feeling of this feature near their neck, but most of our test team barely noticed it during testing.

-is a 30F degree bag that features 14 ounces of 650+ fill-power down that.
-When compared to other similarly rated bags, we found this was a pretty average amount.
+is a 30F degree bag that features 14 ounces of 650+ fill power down that when compared to other similarly rated bags, we found was an average amount.
 Compared with our Editors' Choice Western Mountaineering MegaLite

-wasn't quite as warm.
-However, compared to many other 30F bags we tested, it was ever so slightly on the warmer side, making it an ideal option for folks who run a little cold, or who were debating between a 20°, 25°, or 30° F sleeping bag.
+wasn't quite as warm feeling.
+However, compared to many other 30F bags we tested, the Salsa was ever so slightly on the warmer side, making it an ideal option for folks who run a little cold, or who were debating between a 20°, 25°, or 30° F sleeping bag.

 , where EN ratings were roughly 2.5° F higher (AKA less warm).
 On colder nights, our testers loved the oversized draft collar, which not only did a superb job of keeping the warm air in and the cold air out, but also offered a nice "snuggly" feeling, as if you were tucking yourself into to a bed.
 Some of our testers were concerned that they wouldn't like the feeling of the draft collar near their neck, but after using it, nearly all of our testers commented that they barely noticed it.

 is pretty average for a 30°F bag.
 What the Salsa has going for it that it's a little more spacious than most 30 degree bags of similar weight.
 Compared to 30°F models we tested, both the Western Mountaineering MegaLite

 was far lighter than the Sierra Designs Backcountry Bed 600 3-Season

 (3 lbs 1 oz) or the Kelty Cosmic Down

-The Salsa 30 uses a 30-denier ripstop nylon which is a little heavier than average, but certainly a little more durable.
+uses a 30-denier ripstop nylon which is a little heavier than average, but certainly a little more durable.
 Comparably, the Sea to Summit Spark III

 uses 12D.
 In addition to the shell material, both the Salsa's spacious cut, and its' 650+ fill-power down insulation are the reasons it's roughly half a pound heavier than some of the lighter 30F options in our review.
 Generally speaking, the lighter options use 750-850 fill-power down for insulation.

-Of all the bags we tested, the Salsa 30 had the loosest
+Of all the bags we tested, the Salsa 30

 included stuff sack.
 This meant while it was easy to pack, the bag didn't allow us to do a very great job of compressing it or minimizing the bag's overall packed size.
-When we used an after market compression sack, we found that the Salsa easily packed down over a third smaller.
+When we used an aftermarket compression sack, we found that the Salsa easily packed down over a third smaller.

 roomy design, it only packed down slightly larger than average among similarly rated bags on the market.
 It's roughly 1/3 bigger than the Western Mountaineering MegaLite

 .
 That said, it is roughly 2/3 the size of The North Face Cat's Meow